 The Atlantic coast of the country is known for its harsh currents and rough waters.
-Snorkeling can be practiced there only at some specific locations, particularly in Samaná Peninsula.
+Snorkeling can be practiced there only at some specific locations, particularly in the Samaná Peninsula.
 While Punta Cana, at the eastern tip of the island, features the longest reef on the island, snorkeling is generally not recommended there.

 Samaná Peninsula is Santo Domingo’s north coast snorkeling hotspot.
 Playa Frontón, at the eastern tip of the Peninsula, offers good snorkeling in a spectacular setting.
 Boat tours are the best option to reach this reef located at the foot of impressive rocky cliffs, but you can also hire a guide and hike to the beach.

 Apart from Samaná Peninsula, Playa Sosúa is one of the best options for snorkeling Santo Domingo’s northern side.
 This sheltered bay hosts a vibrant coral reef right off the beach.

 In the Santo Domingo area, you will find good snorkeling in Parque Nacional Submarino La Caleta (near the crossing between Las Americas highway and the road to Las Americas International Airport) and in Boca Chica beach, where snorkelers will enjoy a shallow lagoon sheltered by a coral reef.

 Several moray eel species also dwell on the reef and lobsters can be seen, especially in the preserved areas.
-Rays can also sometimes be spotted, including in shallow beach areas.
+Rays can sometimes be spotted, usually in shallow beach areas.

-The dry season is characterized by warm temperatures (25-29°C/77-84°F in average) and low levels of rainfall, but is also the peak tourist season, when loads of visitor come to enjoy the country’s beaches.
+The dry season is characterized by warm temperatures (25-29°C/77-84°F in average) and low levels of rainfall but is also the peak tourist season when loads of visitor come to enjoy the country’s beaches.
 During the wet season, the temperatures increase with daily highs of 30°C/86°F or higher and humidity is at its highest.
 Shower rains are frequent, but you can still snorkel the rest of the day.

 ADD A SPOT